 But today, we are lucky enough to have dental implants.

 The surgery for dental implants involves a procedure in which the roots of tooth are replaced with metallic, screwlike posts.

-Moreover, implants provide a strong and solid foundation for fixed or removable artificial teeth that appear and function a lot like the real ones.
+Moreover, implants provide a strong and solid foundation for fixed or removable artificial teeth that replace teeth and appear and function a lot like the real ones.